apaz-cli/pgen/README.md

 At the end of it, you should be left with the final `pgen` binary at the root of the project folder.

-## Using pgen

-Once more of the grammar and features are decided upon, this will be fleshed out.
-The plan is that the syntax will be mostly `peg` syntax (as described in `PEG.pdf`), but will have its own system for building an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and for dealing with returns, parser state, and tokenization.

 ## License